-Once finished, all the projects which have been awarded computing time on the EuroHPC supercomputers will be asked to provide some details to be made publicly available on a dedicated section of the EuroHPC JU website.
+Once finished, all the projects which have been awarded computing time on the EuroHPC supercomputers will be asked to provide a summary report to be made publicly available on a dedicated section of the EuroHPC JU website.
 Additional details may also be requested by the EuroHPC JU to produce specific success stories.